snap-one/docs-driverworks-knx/source/includes/1_knx_and_control4/_8-adding_the_knx_generic_driver.md

 Programming events are available when you click on programming in ComposerPro for the KNX Generic Driver.

-Let’s consider some simple programming scenarios based events available to use along with the way we have configured the KNX Generic Driver.
-In our first example, we have created programming to raise out blinds up when Channel 1 is activated.
+Let’s consider some simple programming scenarios based on events we can use with the way we have configured the KNX Generic Driver.
+In our first example, we have created programming to raise our blinds up when Channel 1 is activated.
 It will pass a value of 1 to the KNX network and, through programming, cause our blinds to raise:

 <img src="images/1_8-09.png"/>